Mega batteries: Pumped-storage Hydroelectric (PSH)

 Ignoring the fact that intermittent renewables produce unpredictable amounts of electricity to the grid, as they depend on weather conditions.

-This is a nightmare for grid operators whose job is to balance supply and demand in real time, and must rely on backup fossil fuels in case a peak in demand is simultaneous with a still, cloudy winter day where wind and solar power are at their minimum generation.
+This is a nightmare for operators whose job is to balance supply and demand in real time.
+They must rely on backup fossil fuels in case a peak in demand is simultaneous with a still, cloudy winter day when wind and solar power are at their minimum generation.

 This new problem didn’t exist when traditional fossil fuel and nuclear power stations ruled supreme, as their electricity production is predictable (as long as the fuel stockpiles are full!).